Palantir: Ministry of Defence (United Kingdom)

+Metropolitan police (United Kingdom)

+In February 2026, it was revealed that Scotland Yard was using AI tools supplied by Palantir to profile its officers, specifically to look at their illness levels, absences from duty and overtime patterns.
+Responding to FOI requests, the Metropolitan police refused to confirm or deny whether it had used Palantir's technology since 2021 but confirmed it had not used any between November 2019 and July 2021.
+Palantir is included as one of 29 possible suppliers for the Metropolitan police and the Mayor's Office for Policing and Crime between 3 December 2025 and 2 December 2030 as part of its "Precise Policing 2" dynamic market.

+In May 2026, Mayor of London Sadiq Khan blocked a contract between Palantir and the Metropolitan Police worth up to £50 million.
+The Mayor's Office for Policing and Crime (MOPAC) cited concerns with Palantir's ethics and that the Metropolitan Police had failed to demonstrate sufficient value for money.

+Territorial Police Forces (United Kingdom)

+In November 2025, Bedfordshire police used Palantir tools to convict a criminal gang named “Fuck the Police”, which was suspected of stealing £800,000 from cash points in more than 3,000 withdrawals across the UK.
+Bedfordshire police seized the suspects' smartphones and used Palantir's Nectar to read and translate over 100,000 text messages from Romanian to English.
+Nectar analyzed their movements, combining images and text to suggest possible crimes, and created charts of the connections among those investigated.

+The East Midlands Special Operations Unit, which made up of the Derbyshire, Leicestershire, Lincolnshire, Northamptonshire and Nottinghamshire police forces, started a project with Palantir's Foundry software in 2024 but decided in 2026 not to continue.
+Lancashire Police has a contract with the company which it is not planning to renew.
+Hertfordshire Police also has a contract with the company.

 Europol

 Europol has used the Gotham system.

 Denmark

 The Danish POL-INTEL predictive policing project has been operational since 2017 and is based on the Gotham system.
 According to the AP, the Danish system "uses a mapping system to build a so-called heat map identifying areas with higher crime rates."

-In 2025, when the Danish government was integrating Palantir into the country's military, police and intelligence services, a major argument put forth by opponents was that the Praxis project (backed by Thiel through Pronomos) was a threat to Greenland.
-Other arguments were concerned with Thiel's politics in the U.S., Palantir's association with American and other European intelligence services (Jacob Kaarsbo, a former chief analyst at Danish Defence Intelligence Service, could not name these intelligence services for reasons of confidentiality), and the security risk posed by giving Palantir citizens' data.
+In 2025, when the Danish government was integrating Palantir into the country's military, police and intelligence services, a major argument made by opponents was that the Praxis project (backed by Thiel through Pronomos) threatened Greenland.
+Other arguments were concerned with Thiel's politics in the U.S., Palantir's association with U.S. and other European intelligence services (Jacob Kaarsbo, a former chief analyst at Danish Defence Intelligence Service, could not name these intelligence services for reasons of confidentiality), and the security risk posed by giving Palantir citizens' data.
 The Danish National Police answered with a reference to a 2021 response to the Folketing, but otherwise, the Police, the Danish Security and Intelligence Service, and Minister of Justice Peter Hummelgaard refused to comment on the matter.
+In June 2026, Denmark granted Palantir access to the police force in Greenland.